White-Rabbit-Lab/browser-extension/docs/architecture/rfc/2025-08-11-type-safe-messaging-patterns.md

 - Support for queries, mutations, and subscriptions
 - Chrome port connections for persistent connections
 - Window messaging and relay support for injected scripts
-- More recent updates (February 2025)
+- More recent updates than trpc-chrome

 **Implementation Example**